-(a) WT No. 1 (b) WT No. 2 Fig. 5 Damaged turbines at Nanamata
+Fig. 5 Damaged turbines at Nanamata

-3.2 Damage of the wind power plant at Karimata
+Damage of the wind power plant at Karimata

 Fig. 6 shows the Karimata wind power plant before the damage.
-WT No. 3 to 5 is supplied by NEG Micon with a rated power of 400 kW and WT No. 6 by Enercon with the rated power of 600 kW.
+WT No. 3 to 5 are supplied by NEG Micon with a rated power of 400 kW and WT No. 6 by Enercon with the rated power of 600 kW.

 Table 2 shows the damages on the turbines in detail.
-WT No.3 to 5 were same machine.
+WT No.3, 4 and 5 were same machine.
 WT No.3 and 5 were collapsed by the buckling of the towers near the entrance door.
 The nacelle cover of WT No.4 was drooped and the nosecone was lost.
 The two blades of WT No.6 were broken at their roots.
-Fig.7 shows the damaged wind turbines at Karimata.